Chris Agee: Early life

-Life and work in Ireland
+Life and work in Northern Ireland

 Agee wrote his first poems in his last year at Harvard, but none of his work was published until the late 1980s in Irish periodicals.

 Following In the New Hampshire Woods (1992) and First Light (2003), his third collection of poems, Next to Nothing (2008), was shortlisted in Britain for the 2009 Ted Hughes Award for New Work in Poetry (funded by the British Poet Laureate), and its sequel, Blue Sandbar Moon, appeared in 2018, followed by a new work of “poetic non-fiction”, Trump Rant (2021).

 He founded Irish Pages in 2002, and (formally) The Irish Pages Press in 2018.
 His co-editors are currently the poet and essayist Kathleen Jamie (Scotland's “Makar”, the national poet laureate), who is Scottish Editor; and the poet and scholar Meg Bateman, who is Scottish Gaelic Editor.

 In 2007, he gave up his professional career in adult education to devote himself full-time to editing Irish Pages.
 Previously in Belfast, he had worked as a Lecturer in Adult Literacy in a further education college (now Belfast Metropolitan); as a Tutor at The Open University (both full-time and part-time, including tutorials in HMP Maze and HMP Maghaberry); and as a Senior Lecturer employed by the University of Glamorgan to direct the Northern Irish branch of a British trade-union education programme.